-While Council has not yet reached financially sustainable operating levels, this Draft Resourcing Strategy provides policy setting options (scenarios) to achieve this over the life of this and the next term of Council.
-The Draft Resourcing Strategy recognises the need to take additional action from 2014-15, after consultation with its community, to strike a financial balance in its plans.
+While Council has not yet reached financially sustainable operating levels, this Resourcing Strategy provides a preferred policy setting option to achieve this over the life of this and the next term of Council.
+The Resourcing Strategy recognises the need to take additional action from 2014-15 to strike a financial balance in its plans.